jhammarstedt/MLOps-Kubeflow_in_GCP/README.md

 ## 🌉 Setting up the pipeline
 Here we will go through the process of running the pipeline step by step:

-1. Create a gcp project, open the shell (make sure you're in the project), and fork the repository `$ git clone clone jhammarstedt/gcloud_MLOPS_demo.git`
+1. Create a gcp project, open the shell (make sure you're in the project), and fork the repository

+      `$ git clone clone jhammarstedt/gcloud_MLOPS_demo.git`

 2. Create a [kubeflow pipeline](https://console.cloud.google.com/ai-platform/pipelines)
-3. Run the set_auth.sh script in google cloud shell (might wanna change the SA_NAME), this gives us the roles we need to run the pipeline
+3. Run the `$ ./scripts/set_auth.sh` script in google cloud shell (might wanna change the SA_NAME), this gives us the roles we need to run the pipeline
 4. Create a docker container for each step (each of the folders in the containers repo representes a different step)
-       * Do this by running: ```$ gcloud_MLOPS_demo/containers ./build_containers.sh ``` from the cloud shell.
+       * Do this by running: ```$ gcloud_MLOPS_demo/containers ./build_containers.sh``` from the cloud shell.

     This will run "build_single_container.sh in each directory"
     * If you wish to try and just build one container, enter the directory which you want to build and run:

       `$ bash ../build_single_container.sh {directory name}`

 5. Each subfolder (which will be a container) includes:
     <details>